gabrielleandro0801/typescript-design-patterns/README.md

 It is the pattern used to encapsulate, reuse and combine business rules and validations.
 It also reduces the usage of if/else throughout the code.

 The Specification classes own a method named **isSatistiedBy** which validates the given input.

+## Strategy
+It is a behavioral design pattern that defines a family of algorithms, encapsulates each one in a separate class, and makes them interchangeable at runtime.

+It allows the algorithm to vary independently from the clients that use it, promoting flexibility and reducing code duplication.

 ## Running :computer:
 Use the **package.json** script